Istanbul Cemeteries

 I find the way Turks deal with death very different from in my own culture.
 When my dad died*, not being religious, there were no rituals to carry out that helped get me through the funeral.
 I just had to grit my teeth and get on with it.
 When a person dies in Turkey, Islamic cultural practices mean that regardless of the particular religious depth of the person in question, certain steps are followed.
 Muslims believe in an afterlife so people are buried, not cremated.
 The funeral usually takes place within 48 hours of death, and they are buried with their heads facing Mecca.

-These days headstones are quite plain, even the large ones set in family tombs, especially when compared to headstones from the Ottoman period.
+These days headstones in Istanbul cemeteries are quite plain, even the large ones set in family tombs, especially when compared to headstones from the Ottoman period.
 Back then, they functioned as biographies of the deceased.
 The statement that Allah is the only creator usually appears at the top, then verses from the Koran and hadiths (sayings attributed to the Prophet Muhammed) are carved underneath, followed by the name of the deceased and their date of death, along with advice and requests for blessings and prayers.
 Each symbol on the gravestones, the designs they incorporated and even the trees planted around them all have meanings, as I wrote about in this post on Turkish symbolism.

 Compared to where I come from, you find cemeteries and tombs in the strangest places in Istanbul.
 That’s because the Ottomans liked to keep the departed near to them, often in the middle (literally) of ordinary streets, behind mosques or next to hamam and halls.
 Muslim cemeteries aren’t hidden by walls to remind us that life is ephemeral and we should make the most of the short time we have.
 Passersby still often stop and say a prayer for the dead, even if they’re long gone and not kin.

-The grand mausoleum belonging to Sultan Mahmut II on Divan Yolu in Sultanahmet is one most visitors to the city will have seen, if not actually been inside.
+The grand mausoleum belonging to Sultan Mahmut II on Divan Yolu in Sultanahmet is one of the Istanbul cemeteries most visitors to the city will have seen, if not actually been inside.
 Sultan Abdülmecit commissioned it in 1839 just after he ascended the throne, for his late father Sultan Mahmut II.
 It was designed by Armenian Ottoman architect brothers, Ohannes Dadyan and Bogos Dadyan and inaugurated on 11 November, 1840.
 Mahmut II was famous as a champion of Western innovations and wanted to modernise Turkey, and the complex is a testament of this.
 A globe on the outdoor fountain represented the revolution of science and rationalism happening Europe in that period.
 A crystal chandelier hangs inside the octagonal shaped mausoleum, a present from Queen Victoria.
 The gilded clocks sitting on either side of the entrance were gifted by French Emperor Napoleon III.
 Although dedicated to Mahmut II, it was common practice to bury successive sultans in the same mausoleum.
 Consequently it also contains two other cists (stone burial chambers) containing his son Sultan Abdülaziz and his grandson Sultan Abdülhamit II.

 The garden surrounding the mausoleum became a cemetery in 1861 and around 150 people were buried here, including authors, poets and members of the Ottoman elite.
 Unequal in life, in death revolutionaries lie side-by-side with pious leaders and conservative Ottoman statesmen.
 It’s worth making the time to inspect the gravestones to get an idea of the artistry involved, such as on the tomb of Sadullah Paşa.
 He was the Ottoman ambassador in Vienna, and his headstone is carved with a globe, plumes and a book to indicate he was an educated man.
 Another grave of note is that of Osman Ertuğrul Efendi.
 He was the last ever Ottoman şehzade, a prince.
 He was born in the Ottoman Palace, died in New York as an exile and was buried here in 2009.